 Thus, if you have no employees or depreciable business property, you get no deduction.

 The pass-through deduction is a personal deduction you may take on your Form 1040 whether or not you itemize.
-There will likely be a line to list it on the second page of our Form 1040.
 It is not an "above the line" deduction on the first page of Form 1040 that reduces your adjusted gross income (AGI).
 Moreover, the deduction only reduces income taxes, not Social Security or Medicare taxes.